 Gastroparesis is a condition I had not seen that often until I started working at a tertiary care hospital.
 Indeed gastroparesis is still a relatively unknown condition amongst health care professionals including dietitians and general practitioners.
-However in my dietetic neurogastroenterology clinics I would estimate 1/4 of the patients we see have gastroparesis.
+However I have to admit I am not sure a diagnosis of gastroparesis is a useful diagnosis.
+Regardless in my dietetic neurogastroenterology clinics I would estimate 1/4 of the patients we see could be diagnosed with gastroparesis.
 Gastroparesis is diagnosed as delayed gastric emptying which basically means the stomach digests food very slowly.
 We have found the vast majority of patients with gastroparesis respond well to dietary modifications and adopting their patterns of eating.
 This dietary advice can reduce the severity of their symptoms which are mainly pain, nausea and vomiting after eating and drinking.
 The effectiveness of these relatively simple dietary changes prevent patients from losing significant weight and avoid relying on medical nutrition (tube feeding).

 Despite being nearly as prevalent as IBS, functional dyspepsia is no where near as well know as IBS and often patients we see will have IBS symptoms and symptoms of functional dyspepsia.
 Symptoms used to define functional dyspepsia include early satiety, fullness, pain and nausea.
 In clinical practice patients we see may also have gastroparesis or chronic constipation and experience dyspeptic symptoms.
 The most common form of functional dyspepsia is postprandial distress syndrome (PDS) where patients experience dyspeptic symptoms after eating or drinking.
 If symptoms are severe it can easily lead to restricted food intake and disordered eating as all food and fluid seems to trigger symptoms.
 We have seen there are several dietary modifications and specific diets that can improve symptoms of functional dyspepsia and avoid disordered eating behaviours and functional dyspepsia really is an area ripe for dietetic research.